mpremus/lmdb-php/README.md

 ##About this module

-The aim of this module is to provide PHP bindings so that people can use LMDB in their applications.
+This module provides complete PHP bindings for LMDB.

 ##Examples